Grahame Mackenzie 24/11/12

 I happened across your website whilst reflecting on times past.
 Spent four great years in the development team at Bcal from 1984-1988 working on DC10s including NIUK , autoloand cat 3A cert and spec of A320 (launch customer!).
 I often wonder what might have been been were events to have taken a different course with BMI, SAS, Lufthansa whereas I joined BA for another ten years before moving on to pastures new in 1998. fondly remembered times.

 I joined Cale in December 1968 as part of the 'traffic' team.
 Team? well there was 5 of us.
 When Cale took over BUA and went to work for the Traffic Overseas department and in '74 was posted to Paris. that was the start of a long career overseas with the airline.
 Worked in Lagos, Hong Kong, and Riyadh to name a few.
 Went over to BA and left them in 2002.
-Still working but not in the airline industry.
+After some years spent working outside the airline industry most of my time now is spent in trying to improve my golf handicap.
+That’s harder than working!
 It's great to see so many names of past colleagues.
-My wife, Barbara, and I are looking forward to the reunion in April this year.
+My wife, Barbara, and I are looking forward to the reunions.
 I am so proud to say that I worked for BCAL, probably the best customer service airline ever.

 Meg was the Chief Hostess for the original Caledonian Airways, prior to the BUA takeover.
 By 1973 Meg was Cabin Staff Recruitent Supervisor for BCal.
 Meg lived in Horley for some years with her partner BCal 1-11 Captain R "Bob" Vanburen.
 They subsequently move to Romney Marsh area.
 Her partner died and she carried on living there for a few years.
 Meg passed away in the 1990's we understand.